-To further investigate the structural changes in the film near the domain wall, we performed real-space image analysis on the STEM image in figure \ref{fig:stem} and extracted local lattice parameters (\ie strain) as a function of the position in the image, as well as the ellipticities of oxygen atomic columns in the \vao sublayers.
-Figure \ref{fig:stem}(d) shows a map of the out-of-plane strain across the domain wall, where we define strain to be the local out-of-plane lattice parameter divided by the average out-of-plane lattice parameter in the full image.
+To further investigate the structural changes in the film near the domain wall, we perform real-space image analysis on the STEM image in Fig.\ \ref{fig:stem}a and extract the local lattice parameters (\ie strain) as a function of the position in the image, as well as the ellipticities of oxygen atomic columns in the \vao sublayers.
+Fig.\ \ref{fig:stem}d shows a map of the out-of-plane strain across the domain wall.
 The out-of-plane lattice parameter decreases in the vicinity of the domain wall while it is constant in the interior of the domain.
-Integrating the strain map in the vertical direction yields the strain profile across the domain wall in figure \ref{fig:stem}(e) (top panel).
+Integrating the strain map in the vertical direction yields the strain profile across the domain wall in Fig.\ \ref{fig:stem}e (top panel).
 A profile of the in-plane strain made using the same procedure is shown in the bottom panel.
-The contraction of the out-of-plane lattice parameter near the domain wall (grey shaded region in figure \ref{fig:stem}(e,f)) is associated with an expansion of the in-plane lattice parameter.
-The combination of a suppression of the zig-zag modulation of W atomic positions and the local strain near the domain wall may be responsible for the small out-of-plane piezoresponse seen in PFM (figure \ref{fig:pfm}(c)).
+The contraction of the out-of-plane lattice parameter near the domain wall (gray shaded region in Fig.\ \ref{fig:stem}e,f) is associated with an expansion of the in-plane lattice parameter.